 Lecture questions:

-1. Why can using constant memory improve performance?

-2. What is CUDA Events used for?

-3. What does coalescing mean and what should we do to get a speedup from coalescing?
+- 1. Why can using constant memory improve performance? - 2.
+What is CUDA Events used for? - 3.
+What does coalescing mean and what should we do to get a speedup from coalescing? - 4.
+Why can we not synchronize between blocks?